 Article 51.
-Upon motion duly made and seconded and motion made by William Sinclair, Chairman, Planning Board, it was a 2/3 vote (65yes-10 no) for the Town to amend Article III, of the Town of Carver Zoning By-Laws by inserting the following:
+To see if the Town will vote to amend Article III, of the Town of Carver Zoning By-Laws by inserting the following, or take any other action relative thereto:

 3000.
 INCLUSIONARY ZONING

 Purposes: The purposes of this section are to promote the public health, safety, and welfare by encouraging diversity of housing opportunities in the Town; to provide for a full range of housing choices throughout the Town for households of all incomes, ages, and sizes in order to meet the Town's goal of preserving its character and diversity; to mitigate the impact of residential development on the availability and cost of housing, especially housing affordable to low and moderate income households; to increase the production of affordable housing units to meet existing and anticipated housing needs within the Town; to provide a mechanism by which residential development can contribute directly to increasing the supply of affordable housing in exchange for a greater density of development than that which is permitted as a matter of right; and to establish requirements, standards, and guidelines for the use of such contributions generated from the application of inclusionary housing provisions.